forestryio/forestry.io/hugo/content/docs/settings/team-management.md

 In Organizations, Users can be given one of three roles.
 These affect what the user can do in the CMS.

-### Editor (also Guests)
+### Editor (also Collaborators)

 The editor role gives a User the ability to manage content across sites within that organization.

 {{% tip %}}
-Guests have the ability to manage content for their respective site but don't have access to sites across the organization.
+Collaborators have the ability to manage content for their respective site but don't have access to sites across the organization.
 {{% /tip %}}

 *They can:*